allen456/PhilippineAddressApi/README.md

-# API for Philippine Regions, Province/Districts, Cities/Municipalities and Barangays
+# API for PSGC Code, Philippine Regions, Province/Districts, Cities/Municipalities and Barangays

 API to display all Philippine Regions, Province/Districts, Cities/Municipalities and Barangays